TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/graphql-subscriptions.md

 weight: 11
 ---

 Tyk **natively** supports also GraphQL subscriptions, so you can expose your full range of GQL operations using Tyk Gateway.
-Subscriptions support is available starting in version `4.0.0` where *graphql-ws* protocol support was introduced.
+Subscriptions support was added in `v4.0.0` in which *graphql-ws* protocol support was introduced.

 Starting with Tyk `4.3.0` the number of supported subscription protocols has been extended.